kubernetes-csi/external-provisioner/README.md

   to match the expected cluster size and desired response times (only relevant when there are storage classes with immediate binding, see below for details)
+- use `--local-topology` if volumes are only accessible inside the node where they get provisioned
 - set the `NODE_NAME` environment variable to the name of the Kubernetes node
 - implement `GetCapacity`